Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 the presence of an observer, and superpositions of states (like Schrödinger's eponymous cat, which was initially proposed to ridicule the idea of superposition).
-Though there was initially debate over how to interpret these bizarre findings, the QM community eventually settled on an approach known as "shut up and calculate"---if the equations work, who cares about the philosophical implications of superposition or entanglement?
+Though there was initially debate over how to interpret these bizarre findings, the QM community eventually settled on an approach known as "shut up and calculate"&ndash;-if the equations work, who cares about the philosophical implications of superposition or entanglement?

 The Fundamental Fysiks Group cared.
 This rag-tag band of scientist-hippies were as